eivindse/Battlebot/README.md

 # Battlebot
-Battlebot project with the robot and controller
+Battlebot project with robot and controller